xaukael/discord-speaking-status/README.md

 Relays speaking status in a discord voice channel from a https://streamkit.discord.com/ tab.

-Each Foundry User must have their cooresponding Discord User ID set un the User Configuration:
+Each Foundry User must have their cooresponding Discord User ID set un the User Configuration.
+These can be found in the logs on the streamkit window or copied from Discord in the user context menu with developer mode enabled.

 ![config](https://github.com/xaukael/discord-speaking-status/blob/3b9ced5fe95c693e684d1c2c2382f8491fa3b8c0/set-discord-id-on-user.jpg)